 At regular intervals pupil performance is recorded centrally to allow tracking alongside the 1-9 flight path model.
-The main recording points are following the November tests (or mock exams) and the summer exams.

 Pupils at Key Stage 3 will be set GCSE targets in U3 (year 7) and will be based on information from CAT tests, information available from Junior Schools and individual teacher assessments (professional judgement).
 These targets are set and remain unchanged throughout each academic year and form the basis of the flight path model; targets will only be adjusted in consultation with subject staff.